aaron-grau/curic/react/projects/synthesizer/README.md

 Feel free to copy and paste the object above.
 Use [this table][note-frequencies] as a resource for additional keys, if you're interested.
 * Export a `NOTE_NAMES` constant, an array of all of the keys from `TONES`.

-We'll be using these constants later to map our keyboard keys to notes names to tones.
+We'll be using these constants later to map our keyboard keys to tones.

 [note-frequencies]: http://www.phy.mtu.edu/~suits/notefreqs.html